German stocks - Factors to watch on October 30

-FRANKFURT Oct 30 The DAX top-30 index looked set to open 0.3 percent higher on Tuesday, according to premarket data from brokerage Lang & Schwarz at 0730 GMT.
+FRANKFURT Oct 30 The DAX top-30 index looked set to open unchanged on Wednesday, according to premarket data from brokerage Lang & Schwarz at 0727 GMT.

 DEUTSCHE BANK